l-dao/l-dao.github.io/teachingex.md

 2017 - present
 - teach students safe practices to diagnose and treat medical and trauma scenarios
 - demonstrate proper CPR, backboarding, slings, tourniquets applications
-- able to triage in a mass causualty scenario
+- able to triage in a mass casualty scenario

 ## Scientist in Every Florida School
 2019 - present